e0397123/xDial-Eval/README.md

 Note that for accessing Human-Eval data, please contact the original authors of [Human Evaluation of Conversations is an Open Problem: comparing the sensitivity of various methods for evaluating dialogue agents](https://aclanthology.org/2022.nlp4convai-1.8/).
 Once you have obtained the permission, you may contact me to obtain the multilingual extension of Human-Eval data.

-### Acknowledge Statement
-We thank all the authors for kindly making their data publicly available.
-In the same spirit, we make our multilingual extension publicly available as well.
-We hope our data can further benefit researchers working on multilingual open-domain dialogue systems and evaluation metrics.

 ## Zero-shot Inference with Open-source LLMs

 Currently, I included scripts for zero-shot inference with LLama-2, Baichuan-2, Phoenix, and Alpaca.
 You can easily adapt the scripts to other open-source LLMs.